Little Theatre WS gets a new building for the first time in 90 years

 Photo courtesy of Little Theatre WS

 This “little theater” is not so little anymore.
 In part of its 90-year celebration, The Little Theatre of Winston-Salem is expanding to greater grounds.
-The theater company purchased its first building at 4015 Brownsboro Rd., near North Cherry Street downtown.
+The theater company purchased its first building at 4015 Brownsboro Rd., near North Cherry Street.
 This project comes as Little Theater launches its $300,000 capital campaign, “Building Our Future: 90 Years in the Making.”

 What will be new?